MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Can I roll back to a previous version?

-Currently, only higher solution versions can be deployed or imported.
-As a work-around, admins download the artifact from the pipelines host, increment the solution version in the solution.xml file, then manually import it into the target environment.
+Yes.
+If the pipeline setting is enabled, you can [redeploy previous solution versions](redeploy-past-solution-versions.md) from the run history view on the Pipelines page.
+If the setting is disabled, only higher solution versions can be deployed or imported.
+As a work-around, admins can download the artifact from the pipelines host, increment the solution version in the solution.xml file, then manually import it into the target environment.

 ### Can I set retention policies for pipelines data?